 What Will I Write Next?

-Creations for my next story…
+Creations and explorations for my next story…

 The memories I have are pieces that fit together to make me.
 Each memory has changed me: not always in good ways and not always in bad ways.
 God takes both the good and the bad and somehow he fits it together in a way that works.
 Memories are a part of me and I accept them.
 I try to figure out how each one can be used to make a better me.

 Part of His Universe,